jsam/rpcnet/docs/mdbook/src/concepts.md

 ### Serialization Strategy

 Requests and responses travel as `Vec<u8>`.
+RpcNet supports multiple serialization formats:

+- **bincode**: Default for Rust-to-Rust communication (most efficient)
+- **MessagePack** (`rmp-serde`): Used for Python-to-Rust interop (better cross-language support)
-Examples use `bincode` for compact frames, but any serialization format can be layered on top.
+- **Custom formats**: Any serialization format can be layered on top

+The choice depends on your use case:
+- Pure Rust services → use `bincode` for maximum performance
+- Python/Rust polyglot services → use MessagePack for compatibility
+- Human-readable debugging → consider JSON (with performance trade-off)

 ### Concurrency Model